Overcoming the Pitfalls of Conventional Stand-Up Comedy Writing

 It’s kind of like trying to eat a bowl of rice using only one chopstick.

-If you sit though ANY stand-up comedy open mic night from beginning to end you will see for yourself why I say that “conventional” stand-up comedy joke writing methods not only do not work well for most people but can also put naturally funny people on a path that can severely obstruct their progress on stage as a comedian.
+If you sit through ANY stand-up comedy open mic night from beginning to end, you will see for yourself why I say that “conventional” stand-up comedy joke writing methods not only do not work well for most people but can also put naturally funny people on a path that can severely obstruct their progress on stage as a comedian.

 So, given the prospect of needing to “write” stand-up comedy material for a comedy routine, people turn to the “writing” skill set they know well and have been trained to do, focusing only on words and sentences alone in order to get the audience laughter results that they crave.